Ninja-Vikash/HTML-Mastery-Guide/CHAPTER 1 - HTML Introduction/README.md

 &lthead&gt
   -------Contains the metadata--------
   -------Contains title & link--------
-  -------Contains useful tags which are not rendered on the browser's screen-------- &lt/head&gt
+  -------It contains useful tags that are not rendered on the browser's screen-------- &lt/head&gt

 &ltbody&gt